-If your retainer is falling out while sleeping, the retainer is a poor fit.
+If your retainer falls out while sleeping, it’s a poor fit.
 An orthodontist should mold a retainer to your needs, but mistakes happen.
-Equally, your teeth may have shifted and changed the fit.
+Equally, your teeth may have shifted, changing the fit.

 Another explanation for a retainer falling out is that you didn’t affix it properly.

 A retainer isn’t like a gumshield, meaning it won’t sit loosely over the teeth.
 It should feel like part of your mouth.
-It’ll become loose and slip if you don’t push the retainer as far as you should.
+If you don’t push the retainer as far as you should, it’ll become loose and slip.

 Why Do I Take My Retainer Out in My Sleep?

-In theory, retainers should perfectly fit your teeth, so they shouldn’t fall out while sleeping.
-Equally, you may remove your retainer overnight, even if you don’t realize it.
+In theory, retainers should perfectly fit your teeth so they don’t fall out while you sleep.
+However, you may remove your retainer overnight, even if you don’t realize it.

 You may be pushing the retainer out of position with your teeth.
-You’ll find your retainer on your pillow or elsewhere in the bed.
+Your retainer will be on your pillow or elsewhere in the bed.